Personal Rating: 9 out of 10

 I would recommend the Owlet Smart Sock 2 to anyone and everyone seeking peace of mind and quality of sleep.
 You cannot put a price on your child’s life, this sock is worth every penny.

+Did you find this review helpful?
 If you enjoyed this review or would like to leave your own review of the Owlet Smart Sock 2, please comment below!